uk000/goto/README.md

 2. The targets and jobs registered at the registry can also be marked for `auto-invocation`.
 When a worker instance receives a target/job from registry at startup that's marked for auto-invocation, it immediately invokes that target/job at startup.
 Additionally, the target/job is retained in the worker instance for later invocation via API as well.
 3. In addition to sending targets/jobs to worker instances at the time of registration, the registry instance also pushes targets/jobs to the worker instances as and when more targets/jobs get added to the registry.
 This has the added benefit of just using the registry instance as the single point of configuration, where you add targets/jobs and those get pushed to all worker instances.
 Removal of targets/jobs from the registry also gets pushed, so the targets/jobs get removed from the corresponding worker instances.
 Even targets/jobs that are pushed later can be marked for `auto-invocation`, and the worker instances that receive the target/job will invoke it immediately upon receipt.
 4. Instances can store their results into their corresponding lockers in the registry.
 A peer instance also locks its locker data once an invocation completes.
 Locking a key in the locker results in a copy-on-write for that key's data upon next write for the key, when the old data is moved under a new key named `<key>_<counter>`.
 This ensures that a locked data is treated as immutable while still allowing client/peer to keep writing more data for the same key.
+5. Lockers in registry can be used to store any arbitrary data, not just results that peer report to registry.
+Additionally, multiple lockers can be filled and kept around in order to preserve some data.
+A locker can be opening in the registry by assigning it a label.
+A newly opened labeled locker becomes the currently active locker where all peer-reproted data gets stored.
+Previously active locker gets locked and preserved automatically until explicitly removed via `/close` API (see APIs below).
+Lockers present a very flexible in-memory store for capturing any kind of data for debugging purposes.

 Peer instances periodically re-register themselves with registry in case registry was restarted and lost all peers info.
 Re-registering is different from startup registration in that peers don't receive targets and jobs from registry when they remind registry about themselves, and hence no auto-invocation happens.